section-engineering-education/engineering-education/content/articles/drug-labels-extraction-using-deep-learning/index.md

 Under the `Tutorial` section, navigate to the `installation` sub-section.
 A thorough guide to install PaddleOCR is available [here](https://github.com/PaddlePaddle/PaddleOCR/blob/release/2.3/doc/doc_en/environment_en.md#2).

 There are two parts to the installation process.
 First, you have to install `paddlepaddle`, which is the underlying framework behind the PaddleOCR model.
-Secondly, we'll go ahead and install the `paddleOCR`.
+Second, we'll go ahead and install the `paddleOCR`.

 The PaddleOCR model can run on both a GPU and CPU.
 GPUs are often preferred because of their greater memory bandwidth.